ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 - if it can't fit, remove one flip-flop chip, and do 0-1-2-**3**-2-1-0-1-**2**-1-0-... (opens up a control signal from micro:bit)
   - with gates
   - programmatically

-1. Build a [_combinational circuit_](https://www.electronics-tutorials.ws/combination/comb_1.html) out of [_logic gate_](https://en.wikipedia.org/wiki/Logic_gate) [ICs](https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits) (AND, OR, NOT, etc.) to drive one of the control signals to change your circuit from a mod-8 counter to a **mod-5 counter**:
-   1. Design the signal necessary to force the counter to cycle back to `000` before it reaches `101`.
-   2. Ask staff for the logic gates you need. _We have a variety of [74LS00 chips](https://en.wikipedia.org/wiki/List_of_7400-series_integrated_circuits)._
-   3. Build the circuit. _Note: Don't forget to power and ground the ICs._
-2. Record a video showing mod-5 counting and link in README.
-3. Now disconnect the combinatorial circuit and modify your program to do the same thing with the clear control signal that comes from the micro:bit.
-4. Commit to your repository as file `mod-5-clr.js`.
-5. Record a video showing mod-5 counter without external logic gates, and link to README with a brief explanation of your code.

 #### 3. Present
 - diagrams, schematics, control circuit designs